The Lovely Board of Directors

 Nelson Carpluk (Board of Directors) is originally from Mountain Village in Southwest Alaska, but grew up mostly in Fairbanks.
 Nelson attended UAF for his Undergraduate and Graduate Degrees in Business Finance.
 He currently works at Alyeska Pipeline in the Oil Movements Department.
 Nelson loves the outdoors and enjoys hiking, biking, running, skiing and traveling.
 He is very excited to begin to help more with Story Works, and really enjoys seeing the power of stories change lives and bring communities together.

-Regan Brooks (Acting Volunteer Executive Director, Co-Founder, and Board of Directors)
+Regan Brooks (Grants and Programs, Co-Founder, and Board of Directors)

 Click here to find Regan’s bio.

 Issa Spatrisano (Board of Directors and Education Partner) was born in Michigan but has called Alaska home for 8 years.
 She holds a BA in History and Political Science from Western Michigan University and a M.Ed. in Teaching and Learning from the University of Alaska Anchorage.
 She is the Program Director/State Refugee Coordinator of Catholic Social Services Refugee Assistance & Immigration Services.
 Through refugee resettlement and classroom experience as an English as a Second Language teacher, she has served individuals from over 65 countries.
 Issa believes that Alaska is the best place to be a lover of storytelling because you can travel the globe without ever leaving your community.